microsoft/BotBuilder-V3/qnawizard-howto.md

 ---
 layout: page
-title: How to use the Q&A Wizard
+title: How to use the Q&A Maker
-permalink: /qnawizard/howto/
+permalink: /qnamaker/howto/
-weight: 120
+weight: 1200
+parent1: Tools
-parent: Q&A Wizard
+parent2: Q&A Maker
 ---